tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdq:NotEmpty; otherwise NOT_COMPLIANT</td>
+			<td>COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdqval:NotEmpty; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>